CTV News Coverage — Graham Richardson reports that construction for the new hospital campus parking garage is getting underway.

 We’ll continue to focus on recruiting a diverse workforce and providing dignified and compassionate care to patients of any age, ethnicity, gender, sexual orientation, religious background, or socioeconomic status.

-The Ottawa Hospital works together with and seeks guidance from an Indigenous Peoples Advisory Circle to build a common future for Indigenous health and healing.
-With an evolving membership of First Nation, Métis, and Inuit communities, organizations and health service providers, the Circle informs design and development planning for the new campus.
+The Ottawa Hospital is guided by an Indigenous Peoples Advisory Circle (the Circle) to ensure care spaces are culturally safe and free of discrimination.
+With an evolving membership of First Nation, Inuit and Métis leaders, health experts, organizations and health service providers, the Circle identifies reconciliatory priorities at TOH and informs design and development planning for the new campus.

 It's time to create a better tomorrow.